TSO-AG/OpenFrontend.Framework/docs/installation.md

 $ encore production
 ```

-While the build is getting done, ensure you include the viewport meta tag in the <code>&lt;head&gt;</code> section of your website:
+While the build is getting done, ensure you include the viewport meta tag in the `<head>` section of your website:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">